Looking for information on how to reduce your footprint when traveling to Finnish Lapland? Check out our Guide for

 EXPLORE THE NATURE BUT LEAVE NO TRACE

 Have you ever seen photos or videos of modern-day Mt.
 Everest?
 It’s truly disheartening to see the line of hundreds of mountain climbers queuing up the mountain, their path lined with decades’ worth of garbage and abandoned gear.
 This is what happens when a nature location becomes popular, and there’s little-to-no thought given to the impact that dozens, hundred, or even thousands of visitors can have on the environment.

 Help us keep the nature and villages of Lapland tidy.
 There are no trash cans in nature, so we ask you to take away what you brought with you.

 Green travel preserves Lapland’s delicate nature.
 Lapland is Europe’s last—meaning only—wilderness, and like all wildernesses, it requires a delicate balance between the climate, the wildlife, the wild flora and humanity.
 And those living in Lapland generally have a respect for nature and the environment that helps keep it wild and clean.
 But not every tourism service is created equal, especially when it comes to their commitment to being as eco-friendly as possible.
 Convenience, time and cost are often the driving forces behind poor eco practices.
 Before booking adventures, make sure your service provider cares about the environment as much or even more than you do.
 Not only does this reinforce the desire for environmentally-friendly standards, it encourages those with laxer practices to get on board.

 When exploring Lapland, walk, ride, climb and ski.
 Not only do you get to experience Lapland the same way most people have throughout history, but you’ll gain a real appreciation for the size, the quality and the beauty of Lapland.
-Everyman’s Right gives you the opportunity to discover more Lapland than you ever could in a few days or weeks.
+Everyone’s Right gives you the opportunity to discover more Lapland than you ever could in a few days or weeks.

 - Hiking under the Midnight Sun is simply the best way to experience a Lapland summer.